Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn browsers into buyers.

 But biased or not, Mark does some brilliant things on his landing page that all of us should learn from.

-- He creates a compelling curiosity gap with the following line – “Some people say I’m an idiot.
-Other people say I saved their life.
-Read on and decide for yourself.”
-Now I really want to know whether his writing sucks or not.
+- He creates a compelling curiosity gap with this line – “Each week, I send out three potentially life-changing ideas.”
+Potentially, huh?
+Now I really want to know whether he’s worth his salt.

-- He gives visitors an option to subscribe immediately… above the fold.
-This is important because even if users don’t immediately subscribe, I’ve found that giving them the option to subscribe at the beginning makes them more likely to subscribe later on… say via a popup or optin offer.
+- He gives visitors an option to subscribe immediately above the fold.
+This is important because even if users don’t immediately subscribe, giving them the option to subscribe at the beginning makes them more likely to subscribe later on, possibly via a popup or opt-in offer.

-- For those who aren’t ready to immediately begin reading, this landing page follows up the hero shot by breaking things down into 4 topical areas.
-This gives readers an opportunity to combine interest in Mark with interest in a specific topical category that appeals to them and is the perfect follow up.
+- For those who aren’t ready to immediately begin reading, this landing page follows up the hero shot by breaking things down into four topical eBooks.
+This gives readers an opportunity to combine an interest in Mark with interest in a specific topic that appeals to them and is the perfect follow-up.

 - Finally, the page finishes with a feed of the most recent articles and a final CTA inviting visitors to see all Mark’s posts: Subscribe to the Site and Get Access to More Amazing Shit.
 Like, okay.
 I want to see that amazing shit.

-Each step down the page is a increasingly primed opportunity for visitors to move forward, and getting people to move forward is what a great landing page is all about.
+Each step down the page is a prime opportunity for visitors to move forward, and getting people to move forward is what a great landing page is all about.

-If there is any company that should have the best landing page ever, it’s Unbounce.
+If there’s one company that should have the best landing page examples ever, it’s Unbounce.
 Their business is software that builds landing pages, after all.

 And just as you’d expect, their homepage nails it on all counts.

-- Additionally, notice the high contrast between the blue background and the orange CTA button.
+- Notice the high contrast between the background and the example pages on the right.
 Higher contrast increases conversions.

-- 4. Unbounce immediately follows up their value proposition with social proof, highlighting well-known brands they’ve worked with and displaying a glowing testimonial detailing an account, complete with hard numbers, on how effective Unbounce was at increasing conversions for the client.
+- Unbounce immediately follows up its value proposition with social proof.
+They highlight well-known brands they’ve worked with and display a glowing testimonial detailing an account, complete with hard numbers, on how effective Unbounce was at increasing conversions for the client.

-- Instead of spending a lot of time saying how, they show how, with a selection of 200+ templates for visitors to view.
-As I’ve mentioned before, showing is far more effective than telling, and Unbounce has been doing this long enough to understand exactly what converts.
+- Showing is far more effective than telling, and Unbounce has been doing this long enough to understand exactly what converts.
+Who is Unbounce for?

 Different strategies work for different audiences.
-The key to success isn’t emulating a template formula.
+The key to success isn’t necessarily emulating a template formula.

-- It’s finding what speaks to your target audience.
+- It speaks clearly and directly to the target audience.

-2. It builds a meaningful sense of trust, which increases conversions.
+- It builds a meaningful sense of trust, which can increase conversions.

 Imagine you’re a small, brick & mortar business owner.
-You are dealing with a high volume of low-margin transactions, getting gutted by credit card companies, and having difficulty getting your voice heard.
+You deal with a high volume of low-margin transactions, you get gutted by credit card companies, and you think you’re too small to be heard.

 Gravity Payments is targeting you.
 Specifically you.
 They started their business with you in mind, and despite the wide range of people who need processing services, they are only talking to you.

-When you speak to a unique group of people like Gravity Payments does with small business owners, the exclusive nature of your words builds trust.
+When you address a specific and unique group of people like Gravity Payments does with small business owners, the exclusive nature of your words builds trust.
 Gravity Payments does a truly exceptional job at this, coordinating laser-targeted copy with relevant images.

-Sounding off for the home team, I wanted to mention KlientBoost’s homepage, because they do two things exceptionally well.
+Sounding off for the home team, I want to mention KlientBoost’s homepage, because it does a few things exceptionally well.

 There are a number of great elements here.

-- YOUR PPC performance is about to get a serious lift.
+- Your PPC performance is will get a serious lift

-While the copy isn’t necessarily impressive, it focuses on the client, and that’s the most important thing your copy can do.
+The copywriting is bang-on.
+The words put the focus on the client, and that’s the most important thing your copy can do.

-You may have noticed that I’ve focused repeatedly on landing pages that zero-in on a specific audience.
+You may have noticed that I’ve focused repeatedly on landing page examples that zero in on a specific audience.

 This is what a great landing page is all about.
 Focus.

-And this is why ConvertKit has been gaining so much traction over the last few months.
-They are focusing on professional bloggers who need and understand the functionality their software provides.
+And this is why ConvertKit has been gaining so much traction.
+They focus on professional bloggers who need their software.

 What I love about ConvertKit’s homepage:

-- It starts by saying who it’s for and then immediately shows a brief video taking readers through the highlights.
-Videos can be extremely effective, but you need to give viewers a reason to watch.
-ConvertKit does this by isolating their audience of “professional bloggers”.
+- It states who it’s for right away and then immediately shows a brief video taking readers through the highlights.
+Videos are extremely effective, but you need to give viewers a reason to watch.
+ConvertKit does this by isolating their audience of “professional bloggers.”

-- ConvertKit delivers on that promise with a range of blogger-focused features other email service providers don’t offer.
+- ConvertKit delivers on its promise with a range of blogger-focused features other email service providers don’t offer.

-If the customer brings it up first, anything you say will be unconvincing.
-If you bring it up first, it’s just another problem this fantastic product can solve.
+If the customer brings up an objection first, anything you say will be unconvincing.
+If you bring it up first, however, it’s another problem your fantastic product solves.

-SumoMe is a suite of traffic generating tools that can quickly and easily be installed on any website.
-And before you ask, “Yes they work on any website.”
+SumoMe is a suite of traffic-generating tools that quickly and easily installs on any website.
+And before you ask, yes, they work on any website.

-You don’t see many landing pages covering objections in the hero shot.
-This helps put visitors at ease, giving them confidence that whatever they spend their time reading over the next few minutes will be applicable to them.
+You don’t see many landing page examples covering objections in the hero shot.
+This puts visitors at ease, giving them confidence that whatever they spend their time reading over the next few minutes will be applicable to them.

-Squeeze or optin pages are designed to get email addresses.
+Squeeze (opt-in) pages are designed to get email addresses.

 Derek Halpern is a fairly well-known name in the online marketing world.
-But unlike most “gurus”, a large part of his success can be attributed his personality and sense of humor.
+But unlike most “gurus,” a large part of his success comes from his personality and sense of humor.

 He’s the successful guy that doesn’t take himself too seriously.
 And his homepage is basically a lead magnet buffet.

-- This isn’t by accident.
-Personalities sell far better than companies.
-People follow people: thought leaders, dynamic communicators, insightful experts, etc. And Derek’s landing page utilizes this by depicting a larger-than-life personality who doesn’t take himself too seriously.
+- Personalities sell better than companies.
+People follow people — thought leaders, dynamic communicators, insightful experts, etc. And Derek’s landing page builds on this by depicting a larger-than-life personality who doesn’t take himself too seriously.

-- In addition to showcasing the personality that made him successful, Derek’s page gets right to brass tax, inviting users to opt into 4 different free offers, each of which appeal to various segments of Derek’s target readership.
+- Derek’s page doesn’t only showcase the personality that made him successful; It gets right to brass tacks with four free opt-in offers, each appealing to a different segment of Derek’s target readership.

-- These offers are followed by time-relevant articles and a section of social proof, hitting all the right notes of an effective landing page.
+- By following these offers with relevant articles and social proof, Derek hits all the right notes of an effective landing page.

-Noah Kagan has, in my opinion, one of the most iconic squeeze pages on the web.
-This is in part because he’s one of the few guys who doesn’t redo his web design every year, but it’s also because he’s a master at email list building.
+In my opinion, Noah Kagan has one of the most iconic squeeze pages on the web.
+This is in part because he’s one of the few guys who doesn’t redo his web design every year.
+But it’s also because he’s a master at email list building.

-He follows it up with two testimonials that establish him as the type of guy you’d like to chill with and hire to build your business at the same time, and then he presents an invitation to read the blog.
+He follows it up with a testimonial that establishes him as the type of guy you’d like to chill with and hire to build your business at the same time.
+Then he presents an invitation to read the blog.

 There’s not a lot to this page, and that’s precisely the point.
-If simplicity works for Noah Kagan, it will probably work for you too.
+And if simplicity works for Noah Kagan, it can work for you too.

-While most pages are nice about it, waiting for you to browse several minutes before calling in the popups, Michael Hyatt whacks you over the head with his popup within seconds of arriving on his page.
+While most pages are courteous, letting you to browse for several minutes before calling in the popups, Michael Hyatt whacks you over the head with his popup within seconds of arriving on his page.

 He really wants you to see his popup.

 Why would he use this popup technique?
-Well here’s some reasons:
+Here are a couple of reasons:

-- The final sentence is a very personal, direct appeal to the reader: “Stop putting the rest of your life on hold.
+- The final sentence is a very personal and direct appeal to the reader: “Stop putting the rest of your life on hold.
 Reclaim the margin you need to thrive.
-Sign up now!
+Sign up now.”

-Popups increase signups in nearly every case study because they allow you to get your message directly in front of the reader.
+Popups increase signups in nearly every case study because they put your message directly in front of the reader.

 To quickly install your own pop-ups at no charge, use SumoMe’s Listbuilder plugin.